soph743/mitosis_detector/README.md

 ## Citations & Acknowledgements

-We are immensely grateful for the support from our industry advisors, as well as our BTTAI TA throughout the course of our project.
+We are immensely grateful for the support from our industry advisors, as well as our BTTAI TA and staff throughout the course of our project.

 MIDOG++ Dataset: